 Oct 21, 2018

-Not everyone is into social media and as a private person and an introvert I find it an invasion of privacy, mentally draining and sometimes quite annoying to be honest.
+Not everyone is into social media and as a PRIVATE person and an introvert I find it an invasion of privacy, mentally draining and sometimes quite annoying to be honest.
 I do however acknowledge that sometimes it can provide useful, helpful information to others.
-I prefer to live my life and EVOLVE my photography in a private manner by minding my own business which could be considered strange in today’s narcissistic, privacy invading, attention seeking world.
-As primarily a landscape and built environment photographer, I use social media because it's a necessary evil in order to get exposure but I will never try to mislead the viewer, stage images or put myself into the frame in the desperate search to be "liked".
-As an artist I don't care less about popularity and I'm not motivated by it and I would certainly not allow myself to be constrained by it.
-My photography is first and foremost about respecting and recording the environment, it’s not about enhancing my popularity.
-The Instagram photographer seems to be more concerned with being popular than being original which is a sad reflection of a largely vacuous self-absorbed modern society.
-Consistantly posting the same Instagram proven style of image for "likes" is a creativity killer, and so is shooting the well worn cheesy cliches.
-The so called "influencers" or Instagrammers who break the law, risk their lives and vandalise sensitive areas all to show off or promote themselves or products I have no respect for.
-The fact that people are losing their lives trying to satisfy their insecurities in the never ending quest for popularity is a sad and pathetic.
+I prefer to live my life and EVOLVE my photography in a PRIVATE manner by minding my own business which could be considered strange in today’s narcissistic, privacy invading, attention seeking social media world.
+As primarily a landscape and built environment photographer, I use social media because it's a necessary evil in order to get some exposure but I will never try to mislead the viewer, stage images or make a landscape image all about me in the desperate search to be "liked".
+A “landscape” photograph is not about people, it’s about people’s influence on the environment.
+As a photographer and as a person, I don't care less about popularity nor am I motivated by it and I would certainly never allow myself to be constrained creatively by it.
+My photography is first and foremost about respecting and recording the natural or built environment.
+These so called "influencers" or Instagrammers who break the law, risk their lives and vandalise sensitive areas all to show off or promote themselves or products I have no respect for.
+The fact that people are losing their lives trying to satisfy their insecurities in the never ending quest for popularity and validation is a sad and pathetic.